hahaharry10/dear-diary/README.md

 Error Code | Description
 ---|---
 0|Successful execution.
-1| Usage error.
+1|Usage error.
 The command, function, file, was called incorrectly.
+-1|Feature being tested has not yet been implemented.